AmandeepKaur0772966/AmandeepsBookStore/AmandeepsBookStore/ReadMe.txt

 Had to go to walmart because i needed to do goroceries Then, started the project again built the project and fixed the errors(7:35p.m.)
 (10-November-2021) Updated the github repo(8:18p.m.)....
+Added controllers folder under admin views and category folder and index.cshtml and modified all the code Finally, I have completed the part 2.....yooo.